gvwilson/sdxpy/src/viewer/index.md

 the screen's `getkey` method returns the names of the arrow keys.
-And since `stdscr.move` takes two arguments but `cursor.pos` returns a two-element tuple, we [%g spread "spread" %] the latter position to satisfy the former.
+And since `stdscr.move` takes two arguments but `cursor.pos` returns a two-element tuple, we [%i "spread" %]spread[%/i%] the latter position to satisfy the former.

 When we run this program and start pressing the arrow keys, the cursor does indeed move.